Discover Our Museums

-Tours for groups of ten or more at the Brunnier Art Museum, Art on Campus, Christian Petersen Art Museum, Elizabeth and Byron Anderson Sculpture Garden and the Farm House Museum may be arranged by contacting the University Museums Interpretation Specialist at least two weeks prior to the requested tour date.
-Tour request can also be submitted online via the Tour Request Form on University Museums website.
+Tours for groups of eight or more at the Brunnier Art Museum, Art on Campus, Christian Petersen Art Museum, Elizabeth and Byron Anderson Sculpture Garden, and the Farm House Museum may be arranged by contacting the University Museums Interpretation Specialist at least two weeks prior to the requested tour date.
+Tour request can also be submitted online via the Tour Request Form.
 Tours at the University Museums will be scheduled on a first come, first served basis.
 Children must be accompanied by adult(s) as outlined by the Iowa State University Office of Risk Management.

-All tours are coordinated by the Interpretation Specialist.
-After receiving a tour request, the Interpretation Specialist will confirm the request with a tour confirmation email and/or a telephone confirmation if the time and date are available.
-If the time and date are not available, the Interpretation Specialist will contact the individual to make alternative arrangements.
+After receiving a tour request, University Museums will confirm the request with a tour confirmation email and/or a telephone confirmation if the time and date are available.
+If the time and date are not available, University Museums will contact the individual to make alternative arrangements.
 The University Museums has the right to decline any tour requests.
 All tours will be placed on the shared University Museums Outlook calendar.

 Digital Docent Program